 The government of Newfoundland & Labrador Health Act can be found at: policymonitor.ca/health-care/nfld-health-professions-act/

-The Nova Scotia Association of Osteopaths (NSAO) is the professional association established in 2006 to provide a unified voice for osteopaths.
+The Nova Scotia Association of Osteopaths or NSAO (http://www.novascotiaosteopaths.ca) is the professional association established in 2006 to provide a unified voice for osteopaths.

 The Ontario Association of Osteopathic Manual Practitioners (OAO) is a voluntary, not for profit, professional association which promotes the

-practice of osteopathy, establishes and maintains standards for safe, effective and ethical treatment, and, organizes continuing educational
+practice of osteopathy, establishes and maintains standards for safe, effective and ethical treatment, and, organizes continuing professional development

 programs to advance the knowledge of osteopathy in the province of Ontario.
 The OAO is a partner member of the Osteopathic International Alliance.

-There are six standing committees of the Board – Executive, Education, Membership, Public Relations, Professional Practice and Conduct, and, Standards.
+There are seven standing committees of the Board – Executive, Education, Membership, Professional Practice and Conduct, Public Relations, Research and, Standards.
 The OAO has developed a 64 item entry level competencies profile and is currently in the process of developing performance indicators and learning objectives as part of the competencies project.
-Currently, we are in the process of finalizing a Code of Ethics and are in the process of developing a Standards of Practice document for our members.
+We have a new Code of Ethics booklet and are in the process of developing a Standards of Practice document for our members.